btcjon/tv2mt4/readme.txt

             - 6700960415957,short,EURAUD,risk=1,tp=0.07,sl=0.1,comment="7-0-30"
         - The FILTER_TIME and BB_Filter checks are applied.
 Additional filters are applied based on the 'entry' parameter.

-Action: Post-order Airtable field updates:

-State Long
-    1. if order-type=long was sent change field to 'open' (if it is not already)
-    2. if order-type=closelong was sent change field to 'closed' State Short
-    1. if order-type=short was sent change field to open (if it is not already)
-    2. if order-type=closeshort was sent change field to 'closed' Long#
-    1. if order-type=long was sent, increment the number by '1'
-    2. if order-type=closelong was sent, change number to '0'
-Short#
-    1. if order-type=short was sent, increment the number by '1'
-    2. if order-type=closeshort was sent, change number to '0'

     Handling of the USTEC100 symbol:
         - If the symbol is 'NAS100' or 'NAS100.PRO', it is replaced with 'USTEC100' before processing.